Pop Fiction Book Club

 Asian Voices Book Club

 Welcome to the new Asian Voices Book Club.
-We will be discussing The Leavers by Lisa Ko.
+We will be discussing Girl In Translation by Jean Kwok.
 Tonight’s conversation will be facilitated by Patricia Pflaumer.
 Books are available in print here at APL and may be available electronically on Libby or Hoopla.
 Please let us know if you would like a copy and you can pick it up during our open hours.
 Tonight’s discussion is in-person and will be held in the Copeland Room.
 Email ablib@ocln.org for any questions.
 This program is funded by the Friends of the Library.